-You may wish to record this information in a note book and enter into the form template at a later date.
+You may wish to initially record trapping/vaccination information in a note book and enter into the form or app at a later date.
 However, if you are doing this make sure that you collect all the information required otherwise there may be missing fields.
-A video explaining how to fill out the VF3 form can be found on youtube using this link: https://youtu.be/OZpZPEEaaAE